Wondering how to save money on accommodation in Australia?

 Normally on behalf of the owner, local estate agents will advertise apartments, units and houses when they become available.
 Once you contact the property agent through the website, they normally get in touch within 24-48 hours and arrange a property viewing.

 From past experiences, it pays to be quick and only deal with newly listed apartments.
-I find anything that stands out is taken by the time you get in contact.
+I find anything over a couple of weeks old is usually taken by the time you get in contact.

 Once you find the perfect place, one option to keep the cost down even further is to rent out a spare room to a tenant.
 You can expect to get anything between $125 -$300 AUD in rent a week for a room – depending on the location, size and facilities.